 This quickly increased Ecograder use.

+All products have blockers.
 As time passed, we struggled to add new features and maintain the platform’s stability while also balancing the needs of a growing digital agency dedicated to supporting its clients.

 During this time, we also used Ecograder data to produce several annual reports on the state of internet sustainability.
 In creating these reports, we learned that Ecograder’s admin didn’t support pulling data efficiently.